jbbarth/redmine_stronger/README.md

 Contribute
 ----------

-If you like this plugin, it's a good idea to contribute :
+If you like this plugin, it's a good idea to contribute:
 * by giving feed back on what is cool, what should be improved
 * by reporting bugs : you can open issues directly on github
 * by forking it and sending pull request if you have a patch or a feature you want to implement